coleyers/oleyers/README.md

 # 💫 About Me:
-I'm currently working on my algorithm.
+I'm a student at iACADEMY that currently learning various skills from coding to music prouction.

 ## 🌐 Socials: